dimilidi/dimilidi/README.md

 ### Hello World 👋

+I'm Lidiya Dimitrova passionate Web Developer with experience in developing web applications with JavaScript & React.

 ### About Me

-I am a Juniour Web Developer with experience in developing web applications with JavaScript & React.

 🌱 Eager to create efficient and unique programs that enable people to achieve greater success and satisfaction.